WeiZhang111/Stationary-random-process-time-series-generator/README.md

 Coding is based on the 3rd definition of power spectral density - the spectral expansion of stationary random process.

 FFT can achieve the same result

+Please help me to improve the script if you find anything inappropriate.
+Thanks.